 2. Companies that adequately manage sustainability risks are better able to anticipate future sustainability risks and opportunities.
 This makes them strategically more resilient and therefore able to anticipate and adapt to long-term risks and opportunities.
 Similarly, when properly managed, sustainability risks may have a negative impact on the value of the underlying company or the competitiveness of the country issuing sovereign bonds.
-Sustainability risks can materialize in different forms for the companies or governments in which the UCIs invest, such as (i) a decline in turnover due to changes in consumer preferences, negative impacts on the workforce, social unrest, and a decline in production capacity; (ii) an increase in capital/operating costs; (iii) the depreciation and early release of existing assets; (iv) a loss of reputation due to fines and legal decisions and a loss of the right to exercise the activity; (v) the credit and market risk of sovereign bonds.
-All these risks may potentially impact the performance of UCIs.
+Sustainability risks can materialize in different forms for the companies or governments in which the UCIs invest, such as (i) a decline in turnover due to changes in consumer preferences, negative impacts on the workforce, social unrest, and a decline in production capacity; (ii) an increase in capital/operating costs; (iii) the depreciation and early release of existing assets; (iv) a loss of reputation and fines; and all these risks may potentially impact the performance of UCIs.

 The potential impact of sustainability risks on the performance of UCIs will also depend on the investments of these UCIs and the materiality of sustainability risks.
 The likelihood of sustainability risks occurring should be mitigated by their inclusion in the investment decision-making process.
 The potential impacts of sustainability risks on the performance of UCIs based on ESG criteria are further mitigated.
 However, there is no guarantee that these measures will completely mitigate or warn of the materialisation of sustainability risks on these UCIs.
-As a result, the likely impact on the performance of UCIs of a significant or potential decline in the value of an investment due to sustainability risk will vary and depend on several factors.
+As a result, the likely impact on the performance of UCIs of a significant or potential decline in the value of an investment due to sustainability risk will therefore vary and depend on several factors.

-- 3. The mutual fund takes into account sustainability risks in the investment decision-making process.
+3. The mutual fund takes into account sustainability risks in the investment decision-making process.
 The management company integrates sustainability risks by identifying ESG factors that may have a material financial impact on an investment's performance.
 Exposure to sustainability risk does not necessarily mean that the management company will refrain from taking or retaining a position.
-Instead, the management company must take into account the sustainability risk assessments as well as other significant factors with regard to the investment company or issuer, the management objective and the investment strategy of the mutual fund. - 4.
-The mutual fund may invest significantly in derivative instruments, ETFs and passive funds that do not incorporate ESG criteria, for which sustainability risks are more difficult to take into account because the fund does not invest directly in the underlying asset.
+Instead, the management company must take into account the sustainability risk assessments as well as other significant factors in the context of the investment company or issuer, the management objective and the investment strategy of the mutual fund.

+4. The mutual fund may invest significantly in derivative instruments, ETFs and passive funds that do not incorporate ESG criteria, for which sustainability risks are more difficult to take into account because the fund does not invest directly in the underlying asset.

-At the date of the prospectus, no ESG integration methodology may be applied for these financial instruments.
+At the date of the prospectus, no ESG integration methodology may be applied for these financial instruments,